Sustainability Material Issue 9 Building Responsible Supply Chain Management

 Palm oil production is increasing year by year, partly because oil palms (the source of palm oil) are highly productive and can be harvested throughout the year.
 However, with the rapid expansion of production, a number of issues have arisen in producing regions, such as the destruction of tropical rainforests and wildlife habitats as land is cleared for the development of new plantations.
 Furthermore, improper farming operations involving a wide range of human rights and labor abuses that reflect a lack of social justice have been identified.
 These include poor labor conditions with inadequate consideration given to health and safety, low wages, improper treatment of immigrant workers and the use of child labor.

-The Lion Group’s aim for the end of 2030 was to ensure RSPO certification for all the palm oil derivatives it uses.
-As of the end of 2021, Lion had switched to RSPO-certified products for 93% of its key raw materials.
+The Lion Group’s aim for the end of 2030 is to ensure RSPO certification for all the palm oil derivatives it uses.
+As of the end of 2022, Lion had switched to RSPO-certified products for 99% of its domestic key raw materials.

 Going forward, we will continue to work to procure sustainable palm oil.